google/accompanist/coil/README.md

     implementation "dev.chrisbanes.accompanist:accompanist-coil:<version>"
 }
 ```

-## Limitations

-* Compose currently only supports static bitmap images, which means that we need to convert the resulting images to a `Bitmap`.
-This means that using things like Coil's [GIF support](https://coil-kt.github.io/coil/gifs/) will result in only the first frame being rendered, instead of animating.

 Snapshots of the development version are available in [Sonatype's `snapshots` repository][snap].
 These are updated on every commit.